wireservice/agate/docs/tutorial.rst

     |  ...             | ...       | ...   | ...                     |
     |------------------+-----------+-------+-------------------------|

-Well, what are you waiting for?
-It's your turn!
+That's it--you made it through the tutorial!
+Now it's your turn!

 Where to go next
 ================

 This tutorial only scratches the surface of agate's features.
-For many more ideas on how to apply agate, check out the :doc:`cookbook`, which includes dozens of examples showing how to substitute agate for common patterns used in Excel, SQL, R and more.
-Also check out the agate's :doc:`extensions` which add support for reading/writing SQL tables, rendering charts and more.
+For many more ideas on how to apply agate, check out the :doc:`cookbook`, which includes dozens of examples of specific features of agate as well as recipes for substituting agate for Excel, SQL, R and more.
+Also check out the agate's :doc:`extensions` which add support for reading/writing SQL tables, performing statistical analysis and more.

 Also, if you're going to be doing data processing in Python you really ought to check out `proof <http://proof.readthedocs.org/en/latest/>`_, a library for building data processing pipelines that are repeatable and self-documenting.
 It will make your code cleaner and save you tons of time.

+Good luck in your reporting!